2026 Arkfeld eDiscovery Conference

 eDiscovery Counsel at Kessler Topaz Meltzer & Check, LLP

-Michelle M. Newcomer focuses her practice on discovery issues, providing counsel to litigation teams across the firm on matters arising in securities, consumer, antitrust, and other complex actions.
+Michelle M. Newcomer focuses on discovery issues, providing counsel to litigation teams on matters arising in securities, consumer, antitrust, and other complex actions.

 Paul H. McVoy